richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/matrix_actions.md

 ## Rigger & drone actions

 {{% pageinfo %}}
-Free action: **Jump in**
+### Jump in

 Used by a rigger to assume jumped-in control of a drone or vehicle.

 This is a normal action if the rigger is not already connected via a cable or a drone deck's s-PAN.
+Otherwise, it's a free action.
 {{% /pageinfo %}}

 {{% pageinfo %}}
-Free action: **Give command**
+### Give command

+Free action.
 Give a one-sentence command to a drone or vehicle autopilot.
 If the rigger is using a drone deck and has multiple drones/vehicles in its s-PAN, they can issue the same command to any number of the drones/vehicles for a single free action.
 {{% /pageinfo %}}